 Close monitoring of service usage data identified that the Kāpiti i-SITE operating model was not financially sustainable.
 Low volumes of customer visits or usage of the site's services balanced against the operating costs meant the cost of each customer interaction was extremely high.
-Other i-SITEs of a similar size looked at in the annual Deloittes audit by i-SITE New Zealand have shown average in-person, phone and email visitors have also continued to decline.
+Other i-SITEs of a similar size looked at in the annual audit by Deloitte NZ have shown average in-person, phone and email visitors have also continued to decline.

-Visitor information will be available at the district's libraries and service centres, at the Coastlands Aquatic Centre, the Citizen's Advice Bureau, and the Te Newhanga Community Centre.
+Visitor information will be available at the district's libraries and service centres, at the Coastlands Aquatic Centre, the Citizen's Advice Bureau, and the Te Newhanga Kāpiti Community Centre.
 Booking services, as well as general information services, will now be available at the Coastlands Mall customer service counter.